Common Golf Injuries

 Wrist Ligament Injuries

 The repeated movement of your wrist during short puts or the hyperextension of your wrist during your golf swing can cause tears on the ligaments in your wrist.
-Specifically to your Triangular Fibrocartilage Complex ligaments, known as the TFCC ligament.

 Symptoms can include pain and swelling at the base of the pinky side of the wrist; pain when you bend your wrist; clicking or grinding when you turn your wrist and loss of strength when you try to grip an object.